 Industries worldwide continue to benefit from their adaption of artificial intelligence and its various applications.
 One discipline in particular has made a huge impact, Machine Learning.
 Not only has machine learning impacted the way in which the IT industry operates today, it also serves as the backbone of countless features of applications that people use every day.
 What most people don’t know about machine learning, though, is that it’s made possible relying mostly on inherent learning made by computers themselves rather than from programmer intervention.
 The insights that these programs provide help companies around the world identify competitive advantages in their industries.
+And going one step further to use cloud GPU for deep learning can take your company to the next level.

 A majority of the most popular features on social media are a result of machine learning.
 For example, think of how many social media platforms that have some form of user recommendation.
 Facebook friend suggestions, Instagram account recommendations, a ‘Twitter users you might know’ section.
 Data used by machine learning algorithms are responsible for these suggestions.
 The same can be said for any online web-store product recommendations.
 Amazon, Walmart and the all other major online retailers utilize machine learning to provide the most personalized experience for customers.
 Even more complex work is accomplished through machine learning.
 Take the fraud detection services from any major banking provider for example.
 All of these and more are accomplished through python-powered machine learning programs.